Benito Santiago Jr.

-Benito Santiago Jr. (born June 22, 1989) is a Puerto Rican professional basketball player for Vaqueros de Bayamón in the Baloncesto Superior Nacional (BSN), the top tier basketball league in Puerto Rico.
+Benito Santiago Jr. (born June 22, 1989) is a Puerto Rican professional basketball player for Cangrejeros de Santurce in the Baloncesto Superior Nacional (BSN).
 He played college basketball for Cumberlands.
 He is a former baseball player, just like his father.

 Personal life

 Santiago is the son of former Major League Baseball player Benito Santiago.

 Baseball career

 Santiago was selected in the 31st round of the 2010 Major League Baseball draft by the Chicago Cubs.